2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-The Loggia is a remarkable building on the pedestrian 25th of August Street, not far from the Lions.
+The Loggia is a remarkable building on the 25th of August Street, not far from the Lions.
 The building is a fine monument in the style of Palladio and a legacy of Crete’s Venetian past.

 Also built by Francesco Morosini, the Loggia dates back to 1628.
 A meeting place for nobles and rulers, this building combines Doric and Ionian styles with unique elegance.